Applications Process & Requirements

 - Your statement will be evaluated for your conciseness, reasons for pursuing a graduate degree, leadership skills, and eloquence.
 Applicants to our M.S. or Ph.D. program will also be evaluated according to their scientific research interests.

-- Generally the statement of purpose is between one to two pages.
+- Generally, the Academic Statement of Purpose is between one to two pages.

 - Your CV/resume is a part of the online application form.